ibm-cloud-docs/power-iaas/provisioning-nim-server.md

     Creating image.data file...
     ```

-5. Once completed, the NIM master file set has been installed and the basic resource objects created.
+5. Once completed, the NIM master file set are installed and the basic resource objects created.
 The administrator is now able to add more NIM clients and define resources.

     NIM master installation summary: